Learn To Row

 We welcome new beginners to the sport of rowing

 The learn-to-row course is aimed at beginners with no previous experience of rowing, who are interested in taking up the sport.
-It aims to take participants to a level where they are confident afloat and can then continue to participate in club activities on a regular basis.
+We’ll be coaching you step by step through the fundamentals of rowing so that you can feel confident going afloat on the water.

 PRE-REQUISITES